armanchinai/scrapegoat/README.md

     writer.writerow([ingredient])
 ````

 As you can see, even for a simple task like extracting ingredients from a recipe page, we have to write a lot of boilerplate code to handle HTTP requests, parse HTML, navigate the DOM, and write to a CSV file.
+With more complex tasks, the code only gets longer and more unwieldy.
+Stacking this up over multiple pages or sites quickly becomes a nightmare.

 ## The Scrapegoat Solution
 Scrapegoat started with a question: *Why can't we query web pages like we query a database?*